 Cherylynn Tsushima, NSP Project Manager and prominent ray of video team sunshine, currently lives in Brooklyn, New York as a freelance photographer specializing in live arts photography.
 She handles all of NSP’s invoicing and payment processing and leads projects with ninja organization skills.
 She received degrees in print and multimedia journalism from Emerson College in Boston, Massachusetts and fell in love with photography while working at Emerson’s student-run paper.
 Cherylynn also met Nel while spending a summer as the photojournalism intern at Jacob’s Pillow Dance Festival.

-Amy Jacobus is NSP’s Business Development & Marketing Manager and helps the team dream big while keeping all the day-to-day details in check.
-Not only is Amy your go-to for all project inquiries – her marketing guidance takes NSP’s promotional video projects to the next level.
-She is a Brooklyn-based consultant who specializes in digital marketing and creative content and social media strategy.
-Amy earned bachelor’s degrees in dance and journalism & mass communications from the University of Iowa and met Nel while completing a press and editorial internship at Jacob’s Pillow Dance Festival in 2008.
+Amy Jacobus is NSP’s Marketing Manager and helps the team dream big and keep in joyful communication with clients all year long.
+Also a former dancer, Amy is a Brooklyn-based consultant who specializes in digital marketing and creative content and web design for artists and entrepreneurs.
+She earned bachelor’s degrees in dance and journalism & mass communications from the University of Iowa and met Nel while completing a press and editorial internship at Jacob’s Pillow Dance Festival in 2008.

 Amber Schmiesing is a videographer and editor for NSP.
 Amber holds a B.F.A. in Dance along with a minor in Media Arts and Entertainment from Elon University.
 She has studied Dance for the Camera in Los Angeles and has worked with the video crew at Bates Dance Festival.
 Her short films have been featured in festivals throughout the world and she has received runner up in Dance Camera West’s Emerging Artist Competition and was a finalist for Best Young Filmmaker in Fastnet Short Film Festival.
 She continues to dance and choreograph in the city as well as create more short films!
 Amber met Nel at Jacob’s Pillow Dance Festival as an apprentice in the video department.